 Carlos Ramirez Valdebenito

-Even if we had common roots, it was a unique society, with a Socialist regime, economic and social model, and a single party, the Romanian Communist Party, which was rigorous in its ambition, which was new for us.
+Even if we had common roots, Romania was a unique society, with a Socialist regime, economic and social model, and a single party, the Romanian Communist Party, which was rigorous in its ambition, and this was new for us.
 Absolutely new!
-There was a cult of personality of Nicolae Ceausescu and the Party and songs and poems about them on television, and pictures of the secretary general everywhere, on the streets, on factories, in universities.
+There was a cult of personality of Nicolae Ceausescu and the Party, and songs and poems about them on television, and pictures of the secretary general everywhere, on the streets, on factories, in universities.
 It was very strange!

 We met a nation which was looking at us.
 From the other perspective, we were seeing how “a socialist nation” developed.
 We were trying to build one in the West, not in the East.
 Most of us were political militants.
 The situation in Romania opened up discussions among us, about this place where we grew our families: “Why are things this way and not a different way?”

 We were stopped on the street, I remember my girls were small and people looked at us.
 There were some who spoke Spanish.
 We began courses in Romanian.
 We had a good reception.
 There were points of interest: the cinema, the shop - Universal - and the cafe.
 Favorit was the only cinema in the whole neighbourhood.
 So everyone went to Favorit.

 The Romanian people were wonderful.
 I remember a school director who had meetings with the Chilean parents and said ‘we are making an effort, because we have instructions to accept you and we want to receive you in the best conditions for your children’.

 In winter, my daughters threw snowballs and pushed sledges down the hill in Moghioros park.
 In Chile we didn’t have snow, only high above, in the Andes, and only in the south, close to Antarctica.